 Of course, let’s be honest: the family dinner table might also be one of the most difficult places in your house.
 It’s where toddlers throw chicken noodle soup at the wall, siblings get into arguments, and your food-sensitive child screams in protest because they no longer like last week’s favorite food. 🤦♀️ If you don’t look at the table and look forward to your family’s next meal there, it’s okay.
 In fact, this is natural and to be expected.

-Of course, this will be one place where you should expect a battle…. a battle not just of power struggles with cranky kids, but a spiritual battle with the Evil One who wants to rob you of this rich connection and influence with your children!
+Of course, this will be one place where you should expect a battle…. a battle not just of power struggles with cranky kids but a spiritual battle with Satan, who wants to rob you of this rich connection and influence with your children!

 After all, connective and peaceful meals, where you discuss God and life’s struggles, are an important part of the heritage God gives you to pass down to your kids.
 If life around the family dinner table doesn’t feel connective and peaceful right now, maybe that’s because the work you’re doing is so important.
 These meals have huge predictive value in a child’s future spiritual and mental health, as well as overall “success.”